Canon EOS R6 Mark III bolsters Canon's India line up: Read all details - BusinessToday

 f/1.2 Made Accessible

 As for the RF45mm F1.2 STM, it is Canon’s widest aperture non-professional lens in its RF lens line-up.
 Described as a 'Powerful and Cost-Efficient' option, the lens is a compact, lightweight, and affordable choice for users who desire bokeh.
-It delivers greater low light flexibility and AF support.
+It delivers greater low-light flexibility and AF support.
 The lens weighs approximately 346g, making it the smallest f/1.2 lens in both the EF and RF range.

-When paired with the EOS R6 MARK III, the f/1.2 maximum aperture allows ample light to reach the sensor, unleashing the full potential of the camera’s Dual Pixel CMOS AF II system’s low light capabilities.
+When paired with the EOS R6 MARK III, the f/1.2 maximum aperture allows ample light to reach the sensor, unleashing the full potential of the camera’s Dual Pixel CMOS AF II system’s low-light capabilities.
 This combination delivers sharp, clean images at a slow shutter speed when paired with the camera's 5-axis image stabilisation.

 Pricing Details (India)